Interview with Mark Blyth, author of Angrynomics

 The book is co-authored with Eric Lonergan, a macro hedge-fund manager, economist, and author, who has written for Foreign Affairs, the Financial Times, and The Economist.

-In 2018, while doing research for an interview with UCL, Twitter’s algorithms showed me his timeline, and I saw that Mark is now the Director of the William R. Rhodes Center for International Economics and Finance, the William R. Rhodes Professor of International Economics, at the Watson Institute of International and Public Affairs, at Brown University.
+Mark Blyth is the Director of the William R. Rhodes Center for International Economics and Finance, the William R. Rhodes Professor of International Economics, at the Watson Institute of International and Public Affairs, at Brown University.

 He looks at economics from quirky, provocative, off-the beaten path angles, and is an articulate voice of new thought in Economics, who writes frequently for Foreign Affairsand many other publications, as well as has several interesting lectures online, on YouTube.
 The way he looks at the data in this book is particularly intriguing.
 He had written another contrarian book on the possible dangers of economic austerity in Europe after the banking crisis, which proved he was right, and his latest book is no different.